mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Strain = 10 + Tenacity Score

-##### Overflow
-> Added for Shadowrun
-This is how far into the Negatives you can go before you die.
-When you fall to 0 in your Wounds you begin to bleed to death.
-Every round you take a point of Overflow damage.
-When you run out of Overflow, you're dead.
-To stop the bleeding you need only have First Aid care.
-Healing Overflow is the same as healing a Critical Injury the number of Overflow you lost is the Severity rating.

-Overflow = (2 × Stamina)

-If you had a Stamina of 3 you would have an Overflow of 6

 ##### Edge Pool
 Edge is covered in greater detail in the Rules Chapter but it is your characters luck, a small currency you can use to add a D6 to your rolls when needed.